-- As points are removed for a scholar the following schedule of increased disciplinary measures will be followed: - Parents will be contacted by the Executive Director and notified of the behavioral issue. - A meeting or conference call with the Executive Director, the scholar and the scholars' parents will be conducted to discuss the scholar's behavior. - A meeting with the Executive Director, the scholar and the scholars' parents will be conducted to discuss the scholar's behavior and additional interventions.
+- Parents will be contacted by the Executive Director and notified of the behavioral issue. - A meeting or conference call with the Executive Director, the scholar and the scholars' parents will be conducted to discuss the scholar's behavior. - A meeting with the Executive Director, the scholar and the scholars' parents will be conducted to discuss the scholar's behavior and additional interventions.
 In addition, the Executive Director reserves the right to implement in school or out of school suspension for the scholar. - A meeting with the Executive Director, the scholar and the scholars' parents will be conducted to discuss the scholar's behavior.
-The Executive Director MAY choose to place the scholar on a point recovery plan, which will enable the scholar to regain points that have been lost.
+The Executive Director MAY choose to place the scholar on a point

+- recovery plan, which will enable the scholar to regain points that have been lost.
 The Executive Director has complete discretion and will look at each situation on a case-by-case basis. - The Executive Director will contact the scholars' parents and advise them of the measures that have been taken to improve the scholar's behavior.
 The scholar will be referred to The Grande Innovation Academy Board with a recommendation for dismissal from the school.